CommonAccord/Site-Org/Doc/01/Agt/Type/Web/Copyright/EFF/Original.md

 3.Ti=Counter-Notification: What You Can Do If Your Content Was Removed

-3.1.Sec=If you believe material you posted to EFF’s site was not infringing, you can submit a counter-notice.
+3.1.Sec=If you believe material you posted to EFF&rsquo;s site was not infringing, you can submit a counter-notice.
 If you need assistance in determining whether the material was not infringing, please contact our Intake Coordinator (via email at info@eff.org), who may be able to help you find an independent attorney to evaluate your situation.

 3.2.Sec=A counter-notification must include the following: